adamtow/notecuts/docs/English.md

 <span id="background"></span>
 ## Running NoteCuts in the Background
+NoteCuts can run continually in the background, constantly checking for changes in your Apple Notes, Evernote notes, and Dropbox text files.
+You can configure from one to sixty seconds how often NoteCuts will check for changes.

-Cronios, the shortcuts scheduler for iOS, lets you can run shortcuts in the background.
-Running NoteCuts periodically means your iPhone or iPad can constantly be on the lookout for new shortcuts to run that were added either by you or someone to whom you've shared a NoteCut with.
+Running NoteCuts continually means your iPhone or iPad can constantly be on the lookout for new shortcuts to run that were added either by you or someone to whom you've shared a NoteCut with.
 It can even run these shortcuts when your device is locked and asleep.

+- Open NoteCuts
+- Tap Evaluate Continously

 > Make sure the shortcut you want to run automatically works when launched in the background.
-Any error may cause the Shortcuts app to display an modal dialog with will stop the shortcut and any future monitoring by NoteCuts and Cronios until the error is dismissed and Cronios is relaunched.
+Any error may cause the Shortcuts app to display an modal dialog with will stop the shortcut and any future monitoring by NoteCuts until it has been removed from the [Shortcut Quarantine](#quarantine).

+### Quarantine
+When NoteCuts runs a shortcut, it temporarily places the shortcut in a quarantine.
+If no errors occurred during execution, the shortcut is removed from the quarantine.
+However, if there was an error, it's likely one that terminated the entire Shortcut application.

+When this happens, NoteCuts will prevent that shortcut from running again until you remove it from the Quarantine.

+1. Open NoteCuts
+2. If shortcuts are in quarantine, a menu option called Shortcut Quarantine will appear below the evaluation menu items.
+3. Tap and select the shortcuts that should remain in quarantine.
+4. Tap Done.

+When a shortcut is removed from the quarantine, it can run again from NoteCuts.
+If another error occurs, you'll want to review the shortcut to see why it's crashing.
+It could be one of several reasons, including:

+- Trying to run an action that is disallowed in the current context.
+- The action is not supported on the iOS device (i.e. Vibrate Device on iPads).
+- A network timeout.
+- An action was requested that required online access.
+- A user timeout (i.e. a dialog menu was displayed but the user never returned to the Shortcuts app to address it).

+### Integration with Cronios
+Cronios, the shortcuts scheduler for iOS, lets you can run shortcuts in the background.
+NoteCuts can run alongside other Cronios-compatible shortcuts by addin NoteCuts as a cron job to Cronios.

 Here's how to configure NoteCuts to work with Cronios: